-Overlooking the stunning, rocky coastal line of Pebble Beach, California, Cypress Point Club is easily one of the most picturesque courses in the U.S. It was architected by the World Golf Hall of Famer Alister MacKenzie in 1928.
+Overlooking the stunning, rocky coastal line of Pebble Beach, California, Cypress Point Club is easily one of the most scenic golf courses in the U.S. It was architected by the World Golf Hall of Famer Alister MacKenzie in 1928.
 Aside from one of the most stunning walks of any course, it also features a unique course structure with back-to-back par-5s on the front and back-to-back par-3s on the back for an extra challenge.

 3. Shinnecock Hills

 While Shinnecock Hills is only one of many courses designed by prolific architect William Flynn, it’s remembered as hit best to this day.
 Landed in Southampton, New York, the course is known for its sprawling landscape with gracefully flowing greens and roughs.
 It’s hosted 5 U.S. Opens since 1986 alone with the latest in 2018.
 It is rated as one of the best golf courses in United States

 4. Augusta National

 Alister MacKenzie’s second entry on this list and Bobby Jones’sfirst, the Augusta National is one of the most prominent golf courses in the U.S. The course launched in 1933 and has hosted the annual Master’s Tournament since 1934.
 The course has been frequently redesigned for competitiveness but has retained its stunning natural beauty, making it one of the most beautiful golf courses in the U.S.

 This course launched the career of renowned architect Seth Raynor.
 The course was originally designed by C.B.
 McDonald to reflect the traditions of the grand old British holes.
 The National Golf Links of America has had a reputation of being one of the U.S.’ most exclusive courses since its establishment in 1911.
 The host of two Walker tournaments, it’s considered a strategic masterclass to this day.